arieh/ScrollBar/Docs/ScrollerBar.md

 ScrollerBar Method: attach {#ScrollerBar:attach}
 ----------------
-Reattaches the scroller to it's element
+Reattaches the scroller to its element.

 ### Syntax: